Lezlo-hadok/Kingly_Ruling_Assignment-2/README.md

+the game has a major issue with the prefab not spawing in the build or between the edior and the overall editor without manual setting the prefab

-ReadMe Added for a list of requirements as a checklist Gameplay
+ReadMe Added for a list of requirements as a checklist from the GDD Gameplay
 1. one letter inputs - y
 2. correct guesses reveal level - y